spectrocloud/librarium/docs/docs-content/deployment-modes/deployment-modes.md

 Real-life applications in Kubernetes can operate in many different environments, with varying security, compliance, and performance requirements.
 Palette offers three different deployment modes that can help you meet the needs of your organization.
-Whether you want to operate your cluster in public cloud, private data centers, or at the Edge, whether you want to use your own organization's hardware and Operating Systems (OS) or build secure immutable OS to bootstrap your applications, you can choose a solution that works for you.
+Whether you want to operate your cluster in public cloud, private data centers, or at the Edge, and whether you want to use your own organization's hardware and Operating Systems (OS) or build secure, immutable OS to bootstrap your applications, you can choose a solution that works for you.

 The table below provides you with a brief overview of the different deployment modes and the distinctions between them.